batuhantoker/Flask-OpenAI-Chatbot/README.md

 # Flask-OpenAI-Chatbot
-A Flask chatbot application that can impersonate multiple characters and is powered by OpenAI's GPT-3.5 Turbo.
+A Flask chatbot application that can impersonate characters and is powered by OpenAI's GPT-3.5 Turbo.
 This chatbot allows users to interact with different characters, each with their unique backgrounds and personalities.
 Additionally, it features a user-friendly chatbot UI written in HTML.

 ![Python Version](https://img.shields.io/badge/Python-3.7%20%7C%203.8%20%7C%203.9-blue)
 ![Flask Version](https://img.shields.io/badge/Flask-2.0.1-green)